locxter/twrfhn/README.md

 distributions as I'm running one myself.
 Anyway, you need to have the following packages installed for everything to work properly:

+- SDKMAN! for managing all the JVM dependencies.
+Install it via the [installation guide](https://sdkman.io/install).
 - JDK for developing Java programs.
-Install it with `sudo apt install openjdk-17-jdk`.
+Install it with `sdk install java`.
 - Maven for building the whole thing.
-Install it with `sudo apt install maven`.
+Install it with `sdk install maven`.

 ## How to use it